-Disinfection the priority : a partnership with the ministry of health
+Disinfection the priority: a partnership with the ministry of health

 The initial focus is on hospitals and health centres, where there is a high demand for chlorine, especially for disinfection.
 There is a real advantage in producing chlorine locally, given the high price of bleach, which is not always of the desired quality in any case.

 A partnership agreement between the Ministry of Health and Antenna to manage the installation and use of WATA equipment in health centres has been in place since 2010, and two pilot studies have been conducted.
 In the initial phase, we developed devices adapted for local requirements (Midi-WATA and WATA-Plus), collaborating with the Albert Schweitzer Ecology Centre on the solar power supply for the equipment.
-The results of the second study have been highly positive, and pave the way for scaling up the project to a national level.
-Following the completion of this second phase, the Ministry of Health issued a certificate of approval.
+The results of the second study have been highly positive, and are paving the way for scaling up the project to a national level.
+Following the completion of this second phase, the Ministry of Health has issued a certificate of approval.